jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 To launch the system for bagfile processing, use of the command lines below.

-For base system:
+For base autonomy system:
 ```
 ./system_bagfile.sh
 ```
-For route planner:
+For system with route planner:
 ```
 ./system_bagfile_with_route_planner.sh
 ```
-For exploration planner:
+For system with exploration planner:
 ```
 ./system_bagfile_with_exploration_planner.sh
 ```